glue-viz/jupyter-output-monitor/README.md

 ``--wait-after-execute=20`` for example.
 You should set this value so that the cell that takes the longest to fully execute will be expected to take less than this time.

+### Notebook copy

+To save a copy of the notebook with the profiling results and screenshots inserted after the executed code cells, include ``--notebook-copy /path/to/notebook.ipynb``.